-Controlling the temperature in the workplace helps save on energy costs.
+Controlling the temperature in the workplace helps reduce business electricity usage overall.
 Increasing or decreasing the temperature even just by 1 degree in summer or winter can help save a significant amount of energy.
 In summer, cool your office at 25 degrees, while in winter, 20 degrees is optimal.

 Invest in a programmable thermostat to automatically adjust the temperature.
 This will make it easier to maintain the desired temperature.
 Also, avoid wasting energy heating or cooling spaces not in use, or that are only used for small pockets of time.